bkutasi/limestone/README.md

 <details><summary><b>The models recommended here have been tested and suitable for usage with limitations.</b></summary>

 > The models use the excellent LlaMa as base model fine-tuned with **instructions**.
 GPT4-X-Alpaca has a low level of filtering and it has tuned with GPT4, while WizardLM has excellent performance and low memory footprint while outperforming ChatGPT(chatgpt-3.5-turbo) on certain domains by using [Evol-Instruct](https://github.com/nlpxucan/evol-instruct).
-The rationale behind using these models is that *the **instruction** data helps to tame language  models to adhere to human instructions and fulfill their information requirements*.
+The rationale behind using these models is that the **instruction** data helps to tame language models to adhere to human instructions and fulfill their information requirements.
 </details>